lloydrichards/proj_effect-boxes/docs/using-box.md

 # Box Module

-The Box module is the core of the Effect Box library, providing the fundamental data structures and operations for creating and composing rectangular text layouts.
+The Box module is the core of the Effect Boxes library, providing the fundamental data structures and operations for creating and composing rectangular text layouts.